kennell/rai/README.md

 pip install rai
 ```

-<sub>ℹ️ rai requires a running Raiblocks node with RPC enabled.
+<sub>Note: rai requires a running Raiblocks node with RPC enabled.
 Read more about [installing and configuring a node here](docs/installation.md).</sub>

 ### Usage example